 In 1848, standardized rules were set in Cambridge.
 Schools, Colleges, and Universities adopted and recognized the new Cambridge Rules.

-In 1863, 11 London schools and clubs went to Freemason’s Tavern and formed the first Football association, where the size and weight of the ball standardized.
+In 1863, 11 London schools and clubs went to Freemason’s Tavern and formed the first Football association, where the size and weight of the ball were standardized.

 Also, a decision to disallow the use of hands in the game created the official divide between rugby and soccer.